James Ferraro: Solo career

 In August 2017, Ferraro's multimedia art exhibition Extinction Renaissance premiered at the Loyal Gallery in Stockholm, Sweden.
 Ferraro also released a limited edition musical piece, 'Anthrospray: Music for Extinction Renaissance', on USB credit cards through the Loyal Gallery's website.
 On November 26, 2017, Ferraro digitally released Troll, a five-track EP.
 In February 2018, Ferraro officially premiered Plague, an opera with scenography by Nate Boyce, at the 2018 transmediale festival.
 The work starred German actor Christoph Schüchner as an "undead" Steve Jobs, "the surrogate of a deranged AI, a data mongrel comprised [sic] all our networked activity", and also featured chorales by PHØNIX16.
 On May 18, 2018, Ferraro digitally released Four Pieces for Mirai, an EP working as the first part of and the prologue to the project of the same name.
 Ferraro was featured and interviewed on the cover of the 416th issue of The Wire in October 2018.

-In 2025, Ferraro and Bladee's single-player virtual world project Sanctuary was unveiled through Microsoft and TBA Agency's generative artificial intelligence showcase Artifacts.
+In 2024, he collaborated with Bladee on his 2024 album Cold Visions.
+In 2025, Ferraro and Bladee's single-player virtual world project Sanctuary was unveiled through Microsoft and TBA Agency's generative AI showcase Artifacts.

+As late as 2023, Ferraro, under ECS Software, has worked on a dystopian video game known as Desolation Seed, described as being a game where you can "explore an open world of eco-cide and societal ruin".
+The game originally was expected to release in the late winter to early spring of 2023 but did not end up releasing within this time frame.
+Samples of the gameplay through videos and images have been consistently posted on Ferraro's Instagram stories and Twitter.
+The samples that were posted have a resemblance to Artifacts, his virtual world project with Bladee.
+On June 2, 2026, ECS Software posted on their Instagram stating that Desolation Seed will release under early access on June 22, 2026.